Republican senators are choosing sides in the Trump-McConnell spat

 But not all members of the Senate GOP have come out to unequivocally back McConnell.
 Some members have been more muted in their support.

-Johnson has been critical of McConnell after the Senate Republican campaign arm stopped helping Johnson's re-election campaign in 2016 because they thought he wouldn't be able to win.
+Johnson has been critical of McConnell after the Senate Republican campaign arm stopped helping Johnson's re-election campaign in 2016 because the group thought he wouldn't be able to win.

 And Sen. Lindsey Graham, R-S.C., who has not been shy about criticizing the president, did say some of the blame for the GOP's legislative failures is on McConnell.